ericescalante/ericescalante.github.io/_posts/2015-06-21-isomorphic3.md

   response +=  "<script src='http://localhost:#{regularPort}/js/bundle.js'></script>"
 {% endhighlight %}

-*Feeble attempt at an explanation*: Ok, let's take this one thing at a time.
+*Feeble attempt at an explanation*: Ok, let's take this one step at a time.
 We start first by registering the coffee-react module in order to be able to require `.coffee` and `.cjsx` files later on.
 Next up, we include our routes definition and set up a simple Express app.
 Finally we declare two variables that will tell node and dnode on which ports they should listen for connections.

 On our Express app instance, we will define a function to handle GET requests to `/developers/page/*`.
-This function creates a react-router instance created using the current `req.url` and our routes configuration (line 15).
+This function returns a react-router instance created using the current `req.url` and our routes configuration (line 15).
 On the next line we invoke the `run` function on our router instance and obtain the react component that will handle the route  and the current route state (params).

 On line 19 we invoke the static function we coded into our DeveloperList component (`FetchData`, remember?) and pass a callback function to act upon the resulting data from the request to Github's API.